 The team at Brightspark has helped thousands of teachers and students travel the world on education and performance tours each year.
 On all our tours, safety is our number one priority.
 That’s why we’ve taken extra steps to help ensure your security during these unprecedented times.
 Our team of travel experts is constantly evolving and developing new protocols in response to COVID-19.

-Your group will be met by their Tour Leader, who has been specially trained in protocols to help keep the group safe.
+Your group will be met by their Tour Leader, who will be fully vaccinated and been specially trained in protocols to help keep the group safe.
 You also will be provided with a destination-specific safety briefing to help set expectations for your time together.

 Our motorcoach partners have implemented enhanced cleaning and safety protocols.
-Buses will be disinfected using a variety of techniques, including electrostatic and anti-microbial sprayers, foggers, and steamers.
+All drivers will be fully vaccinated.
+Coaches will be disinfected using a variety of techniques, including electrostatic and anti-microbial sprayers, foggers, and steamers.
 All high-touch surfaces will be wiped down multiple times a day.
 Air filtration system improvements promote frequent exchange of cabin air, replacing it with fresh air from the outside.
-We have established seating, loading and unloading procedures designed to limit exposure to other students.

 Each airport, and airline, will have its own rules regarding your flight travel, and we recommend you check the website of your airport and carrier at least 72 hours before departing.
 Temperature checks and face coverings will be a requirement at the airport and on the plane.
 Some destinations may require health forms or additional testing/screening prior to arrival, including requirements based on your home province or city.
 We will make every effort to communicate these requirements in advance.
-Many airport restaurants may not be open, and in-flight food service will not be available, so we recommend packing a meal and snacks for your journey.
 You will be allowed to bring hand sanitizer in a container up to 12 ounces in your carry-on.

 We work only with hotel partners who are committed to the highest standards in cleanliness.
 In addition to their already rigorous cleaning protocols, they are now using enhanced cleaning products and increasing the frequency of cleaning in public spaces.
 Housekeeping spends extra time disinfecting surfaces in guest rooms, focusing on high contact areas.
 The check-in process has also been modified to limit interaction between students and other guests.
 Changes have been made to hotel arrival and departure procedures, use of lobby and elevators, and breakfast and other hotel-based activities to promote social distancing.
 Additionally, we have developed flexible options to support the rooming preferences of individual travellers.
-For example, if your program pricing is based on quad occupancy, we will offer discounted room upgrades for students who prefer double occupancy.
+For example, if your program pricing is based on quad occupancy, room upgrades will be available for students who prefer double occupancy at the time of registration.

 Group meals will be prepared by professionals who adhere to proper food safety and handling protocols, including mask wearing and frequent hand washing.
-We work closely with each meal vendor to determine the appropriate meal type and group seating configuration, secure outdoor dining where possible, and limit contact with other patrons.
+We work closely with each meal vendor to determine the appropriate meal type and group seating configuration, secure outdoor dining where possible, and implement social distancing practices.
 Individually packaged food items, grab and go, and plated and served meals may replace traditional self-serve buffet options.

 No items currently match your filtering criteria.